This is for the women who weren’t believed.

 For the women who were intimidated, and threatened.

 The women who had their colourful, sexual past dug up, and used against them.
 The women who were beaten down with power and money, and told it would only get worse until they backed off.
-The women who were forced to swallow their truth out of fear of their own life.
+And the women who were forced to swallow their truth out of fear of their own life.

 For the women who prayed for justice, but had to watch them walk free.

 The women who were told, it’s your word against his, in spite of damning evidence.
 The women who put their faith in the system, only to find out how broken it really is.
-The women who found their voice, but were silenced once more.
+And the women who found their voice, but were silenced once more.
 The women who learned they live in a world where their bodies and their rights aren’t respected, or protected.
 And the women who know that any woman is next.

 For the women who have begun to lose hope.